vormkracht10/laravel-ok/README.md

 ✅ **NPM Audit Check**: Checks if there are any security vulnerabilities in your npm dependencies.

+✅ **NPM Installed Package Check**: Checks if a certain npm package is installed.

 ✅ **Queue Check**: Checks if the queue is running.

 ✅ **Route Cache Check**: Checks if routes are cached.